suecreamm/materials/README.md

 ## 2 Carbon Nanotubes

-### Carbon Nanotubes' Atomic Structures(VASP POSCAR & CIF)
+### Atomic Structures of CNT(VASP POSCAR & CIF)
 #### Web CNT Generator
 ![Carbon Nanotubes Generator Demonstration](https://github.com/suecreamm/cnt_generator/raw/main/readmeImg.png)
 <br><br><a href="https://suecreamm.github.io/cnt_generator/" target="_blank" rel="noopener noreferrer">🔮 Go to the Website</a><br>
-This generates the atomic structures of carbon nanotubes with only a few clicks!
-No installation is needed!
+With just a few clicks, you can generate the atomic structures of carbon nanotubes.
+No installation required!

 ***

-## Useful Scripts
+## Scripts

 ### B001_phononJobAuto.sh
-With Phonopy, you can get the phonon dispersion.<br><br>
+Phonopy allows you to get the phonon dispersion.<br><br>
 ``` $phonopy -d --dim 2 2 2 ```
 <br>This gets us a set of supercells.<br>

 ``` $bash B001_phononJobAuto.sh ``` <br>
-Just run this script!
-This would automatically assign your cluster jobs for the phonon calculations.
-My script may be efficient when Phonopy gives us more than 10 structures.
+Run this script to automatically assign cluster jobs for phonon calculations.
+My script may be more efficient when Phonopy provides more than 10 structures.